sassoftware/quickstart-sas-viya-gcp/README.md

       the name of your deployment and PROJECT represents the name of the Google Project that you deployed into.
       NOTE: If you do not remove this service account then future deployments of the same STACK name may not have access to GCP resources.
+This command is sending output to NULL to avoid unnecessarily printing a list of all role bindings in the project.
+      If the command fails for any reason it will print out the error message.
         gcloud projects remove-iam-policy-binding PROJECT --member  serviceAccount:STACK-ansible-svc-account@PROJECT.iam.gserviceaccount.com --role roles/storage.objectAdmin 1>/dev/null